DIY Valentine hearts made from any craft supplies, for free!

 Heavy duty craft scissors

-A collection of buttons, moss, string and bark are gathered to make this Valentine's day craft.
+A collection of buttons, moss, string and bark are gathered to make this Valentine's day crafts.

-Cut cardboard templates to create the valentine heart bases.
+Cut cardboard templates to create the valentine heart bases, the perfect Valentine's Day crafts!

 I hand drew each heart onto cardboard, then cut them out, not worrying about perfection.
 However you could certainly cut one and trace the image out for the rest if desired.